dennnnise/Ada-Essay-Questions/README.md

 in me.
 I am interested in programming because of the possibility of a career that is challenging, fulfilling, and can one day help me support more than myself.
 And one day I hope to combine my love for art and creativity with programming.

-I have exposed myself to programming by taking advantage of any free trial on Codeacademy, Treehouse, and Skillcrush.
-I also look up
+I have exposed myself to programming by taking advantage of any free trials offered by differentresources like Codeacademy, Treehouse, and
-Youtube videos on coding to discover resources and learning techniques that people use to learn languages.
+Skillcrush.
+I also look up Youtube videos on coding to discover resources and learning techniques that people use to learn languages.
 Apart from that, reading articles about women in software engineering keeps me motivated.
 There are risks, and challenges, but they’re changing the world.

+Question 2

+If I am accepted into the program, I see myself